-Have you ever wondered how to start a start a cycling club?
+Have you ever wondered how to start a new cycling club?

 The first Clarion Cycling Clubs were created in the 1890’s and today there are over 30 different National Clarion Clubs across the UK and Europe.
 It’s fair to say our members know a thing or two about running a cycling club.

-If you’re looking to join a club take a look at our cycling club finder and see if there is a suitable club in your area.
-If there is not or the existing clubs aren’t suitable for your needs then why not set up your own club?
+If you’re looking to join a club take a look at our cycling club finder and see if there is a club in your area.
+If there is not or the existing clubs aren’t suitable for your needs then why not set up your own Clarion Cycling club?

 A significant difference exists between cycling teams and cycling clubs, non-professionals cycle for clubs whereas professional cyclists belong to a team.

 What are the benefits of creating a Clarion Cycling Club?

 Here are some of the benefits of joining the National Clarion Cycling Club.

 - Free 3rd party liability insurance for all members.